 She has developed a series of yoga sequences for Studio Live TV that incorporate recovery principles in all levels yoga classes.
 The link for them can be found above or on her website.

 Kyczy Hawk is in long term sobriety herself and has worked with others throughout her 30+ years of recovery.
-She can be contacted directly at 408.982.5039 or email@example.com.
+She can be contacted at firstname.lastname@example.org.
 You can read more about her on her website www.yogarecovery.com .Lisa Perez

 Lisa M. Perez is a published poet, writer, editor and artist.
 The co-creator of the first ever ArtSpace in Jersey City, member of IUOMA (International Union of Mail Artists), and administrator for an online Mail Art group, Lisa supports the arts and advocates for creativity.
 Her successful, Art Journal and Notes from my Brain projects are ongoing.
 In addition to being an active blogger since 2005, Lisa scripts and edits copy for various online articles and videos.
 In her spare time, Lisa studies, reads, and creates while maintaining a day job in a STEM field and being a full-time fur-mommy to her shih-tzu, Cher.Lynne Sanders-Braithwaite